Colorado's 35th Senate district

 Colorado's 35th Senate district is one of 35 districts in the Colorado Senate.
 It has been represented by Republican Rod Pelton since 2023.
-Prior to redistricting the district was represented by Republicans Cleave Simpson and Larry Crowder.
+Prior to redistricting, the district was represented by Republicans Cleave Simpson and before him Larry Crowder.

 Geography

-District 35 covers a vast swath of Southeastern Colorado's plains and mountain towns, including all of Alamosa, Baca, Bent, Conejos, Costilla, Crowley, Custer, Huerfano, Kiowa, Las Animas, Mineral, Otero, Prowers, Rio Grande, and Saguache Counties and parts of southern Pueblo County.
-Communities in the district include Creede, Center, Monte Vista, Del Norte, Manassa, Alamosa, Alamosa East, San Luis, Walsenburg, Silver Cliff, Colorado City, Trinidad, La Junta, Rocky Ford, Fowler, Ordway, Eads, Las Animas, Lamar, and Springfield.
+District 35 covers a large area of southeastern Colorado.
+The district includes all or part of Baca, Bent, Cheyenne, Crowley, El Paso, Elbert, Huerfano, Kiowa, Kit Carson, Las Animas, Lincoln, Otero, and Prowers counties, including the communities of Black Forest, Trinidad, Lamar, La Junta, and Rocky Ford.